MLMI2-CSSI/foundry/JOSS/Foundry-JOSS.md

 # Summary

-Machine learning and data science approaches are becoming critical to scientific and technological advancement, with thousands of new scientific publications yearly and countless private companies re- lying on ML as critical aspects of their business models.
-For this growth to translate into applications and scientific impact, both datasets and models need to be easily accessible for training, retraining, re- producing, and verifying usefulness on chosen tasks.
+Machine learning and data science approaches are becoming critical to scientific and technological advancement, with thousands of new scientific publications yearly and countless private companies relying on ML as critical aspects of their business models.
+For this growth to translate into applications and scientific impact, both datasets and models need to be easily accessible for training, retraining, reproducing, and verifying usefulness on chosen tasks.
 Unfortunately, the discovery of datasets, models, and the underlying code is a challenge and often impossible task if they are not published openly.

 To overcome this challenge, we introduce Foundry, a service to enable researchers a simple path to publish